ranjanistic/knotters/CONTRIBUTING.md

 Most of the path functions in our platform work on similar principle.
 Using data from request which can be anything that your browser sent along (in this case it was the path itself), they prepare and return the dynamic response using template files from `templates/` folder.

 > Some dynamic html responses also require javascript files for them to be preset with dynamic code, therefore you'll see a `scripts/` directory inside subdirectories of `templates/` directory for that purpose.
 Also a single path & function pair handles requests for all dynamic scripts requests, can be found in [`main/urls.py`](main/urls.py)

+--

+This was an overview for all directories of the project.
+To make things more clear, all functions, classes etc. have their own description in-code, which works best during suggestions while working on this project in Microsoft VSCode (haven't checked in other code editors)

+### User Flow

+The previous section roughly explains the code structure of this project.
+Now, we need to look at the project from user's point of view.

+The following steps intend to explain how a user is expected to move around our platform, and therefore will also explain the features of this platform.